blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 ---
-title: How to Make a Cheap, Fast, and Low Maintenance Serverless Blog
+title: How to Make a Cheap, Fast, and Low Maintenance Serverless Blog on AWS
 tags:
   - aws
 categories: